 - a..z

-A..Z
+- A..Z

-0..9
+- 0..9

+- <space>

-- Remove
+-

 Displays the name of the OPC UA user having access to the device using an OPC UA client application.

 Specifies the password that the user applies to access the device using an OPC UA client application.